SanthoshKR93/Video_Class_Notes/week_0.md

   log files store the diagonostic data written by a program occasionally while running. spool folder contains data in the form of a queue and sends it to the corresponding processes once the process is free.
   eg: printer spool : which stores the data to be printed as a queue in the spool and once the printer is free, it sends in the data to be printed.
+  ### NOTE:
-  <strong>NOTE:</strong> The os kernel manages all of this with the help of drivers.
+  The os kernel manages all of this with the help of drivers.